muecoin/Guides/masternode_setup.md

 	sudo cp Ubuntu16.04/mued /usr/local/bin/
 	sudo cp Ubuntu16.04/mue-tx /usr/local/bin/

-Please note that we do not need to copy the `mue-qt` file, as it is the graphical wallet interface, but it will not work on our server.
+Please note that we do not need to copy the `mue-qt` file, as it is the graphical wallet interface.
+It will not work on our server.

 -------------------------------------------------------------------
 If we want to build the daemon instead, we have to setup the building environment before compiling the source: